cocotb/cocotb/documentation/source/library_reference.rst

 Triggers
 --------
-See :ref:`simulator-triggers` for a list of subclasses.
+See :ref:`simulator-triggers` for a list of sub-classes.
 Below are the internal classes used within ``cocotb``.

 .. currentmodule:: cocotb.triggers